huaminghuangtw/Evergreen-Notes/Permanent-Notes/just-getting-started.md

 > _“If we wait for the moment when everything, absolutely everything is ready, we shall never begin.” — Ivan Turgenev_

 > _[“Action isn’t just the effect of motivation; it’s also the cause of it.” — Mark Manson](https://www.goodreads.com/quotes/11945271-action-isn-t-just-the-effect-of-motivation-it-s-also-the)_

+> _“It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.” — Seneca_

 ---